 This is one of the most cost-effective options!
 If your venue offers a BYOB package, this typically means that they supply a bartending service for an open bar but allow you to bring in your own alcohol.
 With this option, you can purchase your alcohol wholesale ahead of the wedding, which will allow you to host an open bar without paying for the markup of each bottle.
 Not many venues offer BYOB packages since bar packages are so profitable, but they’re definitely worth keeping an eye out for!

-Pro Tip: If you go this route, try purchasing 2-3 bottles of alcohol every time you go to the grocery store during your engagement.
-This will allow you to spread out the cost of buying alcohol, and by the time your wedding rolls around you should have a sizeable stockpile for the bar!
+If you go this route, try purchasing 2-3 bottles of alcohol every time you go to the grocery store during your engagement.
+This will allow you to spread out the cost of buying alcohol, and by the time your wedding rolls around you should have a sizable stockpile for the bar!

 You know your guests better than anyone, so trust your gut when picking out your bar package!
 At the end of the day, it’s always better to overestimate your needs than to leave your guests thirsty halfway through the night.